JulianKunkel/scil/README.md

 + You have to copy the HDF5 wrapper to the plugin install directory of HDF5!

+  To build a complete development environment including the prerequisites, see install-dev.md

 ## Directory structure

 * dev: contains tools for development